-This prospectus supplement, together with the Republic of Uruguay's prospectus, dated June 5, 2006, setting forth in general terms the conditions of the securities of the Republic of Uruguay issued under the trust indenture under which the Bonds will be issued and the information included in the 2006 Annual Report (as defined below) filed with the United Kingdom Listing Authority ("UKLA") on June 8, 2007, together, will comprise a prospectus (a "PD Prospectus") for the purposes of Article 5.4 of the Prospectus Directive 2003/71/EC (the "Prospectus Directive").
+This prospectus supplement, together with the Republic of Uruguay's prospectus, dated June 20, 2008, setting forth in general terms the conditions of the securities of the Republic of Uruguay issued under the trust indenture under which the Bonds will be issued and the information included in the 2010 Annual Report (as defined below), Amendment No. 1 on Form 18-K/A to the 2010 Annual Report, each of which has been previously filed with the UKLA, and Amendment No. 2 on Form 18-K/A to the 2010 Annual Report, to be filed with the UKLA on or around the date of filing of this prospectus supplement, will comprise a prospectus (a "PD Prospectus") for the purposes of Article 5.4 of the Prospectus Directive 2003/71/EC (as amended) (the "Prospectus Directive").
 When you make your investment decision, you should rely only on the information contained or incorporated by reference in the PD Prospectus.
 Uruguay has not authorized anyone to provide you with information that is different.
 The PD Prospectus may only be used where it is legal to offer and sell these securities.
 The information in the PD Prospectus may only be accurate as of the date thereof.